-Wisdom, a Laysan Albatross, is the world’s oldest known banded bird in the wild and breeds exclusively on Midway Atoll NWR.
-She was already an adult when banded in 1956.
-Like many other seabirds, Laysan Albatrosses delay sexual maturity until at least age 5 and may not breed successfully until ages 8 to 10.
-This means Wisdom was at least 65 years old in 2016!
-She has fledged at least eight chicks since 2006, and as many as 40 in her lifetime.
+Wisdom, a Laysan albatross, is the world’s oldest known banded bird in the wild and breeds exclusively on Midway Atoll National Wildlife Refuge.
+She was already an adult when banded by Chandler Robbins in 1956.
+Like many other seabirds, Laysan albatrosses delay sexual maturity until at least age five and may not breed successfully until eight to ten years old.
+This means Wisdom was at least 70 years old in 2021!

 The Man Who Gave us Wisdom: Chandler Robbins

 Wildlife biologist Chandler Robbins first banded Wisdom when she was a breeding adult in 1956.
 Banding thousands of albatrosses on Midway was part of a multi-year study designed to reduce impacts of wildlife and aircraft collisions.
 Robbins returned in 2002 (as a young 82-year old) hoping to find and reband some of the old-timers; the old aluminum bands often fell off after about 20 years due to salt and seawater corrosion.
 When he checked the bird-banding records at the USFWS Patuxent Wildlife Research Center, he struck gold; it had been 46 years since he and Wisdom first met on Midway.

 Robbins and other biologists have recaptured Wisdom multiple times.
 In 2006, USFWS biologist John Klavitter asked Robbins where to look for the grande dame.
 Refuge volunteers found her right where Robbins described – near the old Navy Bravo barracks.
 Klavitter gave Wisdom a red band to make her easier to find and dubbed her “Wisdom.”